Singularity categories of deformations of Kleinian singularities

 \subsection{Acknowledgements}

-The work contained in this paper was completed while the author was an EPSRC-funded student at the University of Edinburgh, and the material contained in this paper will form part of his PhD thesis.
-The author would like to thank his supervisor Susan J. Sierra for suggesting this problem and providing guidance, to Michael Wemyss for a number of useful discussions, and the anonymous referee whose suggestions ultimately led to a much shorter argument than that given in the first version of this paper.
+The work contained in this paper was completed while the author was an EPSRC-funded student at the University of Edinburgh, and the material contained in this paper appears in an adapted form in his PhD thesis, \cite{simon}.
+The author would like to thank his supervisor Susan J. Sierra for suggesting this problem and providing guidance, Michael Wemyss for a number of useful discussions, and the anonymous referee whose suggestions ultimately led to a much shorter argument than that given in the first version of this paper.
 The author also thanks the EPSRC.